Erie high school

 For more information and district resources, visit eriesd.org/eriehigh or check out their Facebook!

 Community School Directors are United Way of Erie County employees embedded full-time within each Community School.
 They serve as the on-site connector between the school and community, building relationships with students, families, staff, and partners to remove non-academic barriers to learning.
-By coordinating resources and aligning support, Community School Directors help ensure every student and family has what they need to succeed in school and life.
+By coordinating resources and aligning support, Community School Directors, with the assistance of United Way backbone staff, help ensure every student and family has what they need to succeed in school and life.

 Kait Dolak, Family & Community Partnerships

-Glen E. Conner Jr., Expanded Learning and Extracurricular Opportunities
+Glen E. Conner Jr., Expanded Learning & Extracurricular Opportunities

 Shateria Franklin, School Transitions & Life Preparedness